garjita63/dezoomcamp-2024-homework03/README.md

 Create a table in BQ using the Green Taxi Trip Records for 2022 (do not partition or cluster this table). </br>
 </p>

+## Week 3 (Data Warehouse) Homework Solutions

-## Create Green Trpdata External Table
+### Create Green Tripdata External Table

-Source Data : the 2022 Green Taxi Trip Record Parquet Files from the New York City Taxi Data (January - December 2022)
+*Source Data* : the 2022 Green Taxi Trip Record Parquet Files from the New York City Taxi Data (January - December 2022)

 [https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)